 But one beer at the club?
 That’s 150 baht.
 Have a few of those, plus factor in the door charge, some late night munchies, maybe a few other dollars spent unscrupulously, and a taxi ride home?
 A big night out can easily cost the same as in any other major city around the world.

-It’s easy to travel comfortably in Thailand and Southeast Asia for less than $1,000 a month.
-A budget of $30 per day is very achievable but not after a couple big nights out in Bangkok!
+It’s easy to travel in Thailand on a budget of $1,000 a month or less.
+A budget of $30 per day is very achievable but maybe not after a couple big nights out in Bangkok!

 I’m not saying don’t have a beer or five (who would say such a thing!?) but there are better things to do in Bangkok (and Thailand, for that matter) for the same price.